flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### appstream-launchable-file-missing

+Criteria: This exception is never granted.

 The MetaInfo file had a [launchable tag](/docs/for-app-authors/metainfo-guidelines/#launchable) defined but the file `${FLATPAK_DEST}/share/applications/$FLATPAK_ID.desktop` was not found.

 ### appstream-metainfo-missing

+Criteria: This exception is never granted.

 The [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename)
 is missing from the build.

 ### appstream-missing-appinfo-file

+Criteria: This exception is never granted.

 The build or the OSTree repo is missing the [AppStream catalog](/docs/for-app-authors/metainfo-guidelines/#checking-the-generated-output) file.

 ### appstream-missing-categories

+Criteria: This exception is never granted.

 The [AppStream catalog](/docs/for-app-authors/metainfo-guidelines/#checking-the-generated-output)
 file is missing `categories`.